kumanidev/jekyllproject/about.md

 ---
 layout: about
-title: More About Me
+title: About Me
-description: this is the about us page
+description: this is the about me page
 ---

 {% include nav.html %}